Dennis Neuman

 Dennis Neuman (born October 18, 1989) is a Dutch professional baseball player and scout.
-A pitcher, he has pitched in the Boston Red Sox organization and for the Netherlands national baseball team.
+A pitcher, he pitched in the Boston Red Sox organization and for the Netherlands national baseball team in the 2009 World Baseball Classic (WBC).

-Neuman competed for Curaçao in the Little League World Series, leading the team to a third-place finish.
+Neuman competed for Curaçao in the 2002 Little League World Series, leading the team to a third-place finish.
 He pitched for the Red Sox organization from 2007 through 2011, appearing in the South Atlantic League All-Star Game in 2010.
-He was a member of the 2009 World Baseball Classic.
+That season, he led the Greenville Drive with 14 saves.
+In the 2009 WBC, he pitched in five games in reliëf, allowing three earned runs in 3 2/3 innings pitched.

-On December 21, 2012, the Red Sox announced that they have hired Neuman to be a scout in Curacao and Aruba.
+On December 21, 2012, the Red Sox announced that they hired Neuman to be a scout in Curacao and Aruba.